"Oh, Mel. It didn't happen?"

-"Well, if he's gone around eviscerating farm animals… I mean, murder makes more sense to me than that.
-Most people have got reasons for doing that kind of sick thing - money, or jealousy, or something.
+"Well, if he's gone around dicing up farm animals… I mean, murder makes more sense to me than that.
+Most people have got reasons for doing that - money, or jealousy, or something.
 Why would make a person want to rip the guts out of sheep?
 It's not normal."

 "Murdering one's parents for an inheritance is normal?"
 Sherlock was referring to the recent case of Tyree Jessop.
 Parricide so open-and-shut he'd barely glanced at the police report.

-"Well, no, it's not normal, but at least it makes some kind of sense."
+"The Jessop case at least made some kind of twisted sense."
 Lestrade paused thoughtfully.
 "Do you think he did it?
 Edalji, I mean."

 "I haven't the faintest idea yet.
 That's why I'm going up there."